A1Darkwing/sw-exporter/README.md

 # Summoner's War Exporter Plus RTA Profile Enemies

-This project folked from https://github.com/Xzandro/sw-exporter plus RTA plugin Now you can see the profile while battle with enemies in RTA.
-So that, you can maximize your strategy Please enable RTA plugin and import the enemies's profile in https://tool.swop.one/ When the battle start, you can update the profile of enemies and see how rune they had and all information about HP, DEF, ATK,...
+This project folked from https://github.com/Xzandro/sw-exporter plus RTA plugin.
+Now you can see the profile while battle with enemies in RTA.
+So that, you can maximize your strategy.
+Please enable RTA plugin and import the enemies's profile in https://tool.swop.one/.
+When the battle start, you can update the profile of enemies and see how rune they had and all information about HP, DEF, ATK,...

 ![swex](http://i.imgur.com/NQGNNaF.png)